Acxiom/metalus/docs/pipeline-drivers.md

 ![Streaming Driver Flow](images/Streaming_Driver_Flow.png "Streaming Driver Flow")

+### Streaming Data Parsers
+The default behavior of the provided streaming drivers when creating a data collection is to populate three fields: topic, key and value.
+The pipeline is responsible for retrieving the value for each row and parsing.
+This behavior can be overridden by using the _StreamDataParsers_ trait.
+This trait provides two functions: _canParse_ and _parseRDD_.
+Both functions take the RDD provided by the streaming driver.
+The _canParse_ function is used by the driver to identify which parser to use when more than one parser is available.
+The _parseRDD_ function is called to create the DataFrame.
+Additional parsers are provided by using the _streaming-parsers_ command line parameter and providing a comma separated list containing the fully qualified classname of the parsers to use.

 ## KafkaPipelineDriver
 This driver provides basic support for streaming data from [Kafka](http://kafka.apache.org/) topics.
 As data is consumed, the RDD will be converted into a DataFrame with three columns: